nikhil3456/V-REP/tutorial/how_to.md

 After implementing the code and having in the  `compute()` method the instructions of the component, we just need to run our component.
-We need to have V-REP already running on any computer. and execute this command on our component folder
+We need to have V-REP already running on any computer. and execute this command on our component folder(To test the controller run the [remote_demo.ttt](https://github.com/nikhil3456/robocomp/blob/V-REP_testing/components/remote_demo.ttt) in V-REP).

 ```bash
 python src/EV3_VREP.py etc/config